failmap/failmap/docs/source/topics/getting_started.md

 This project has [direnv](https://direnv.net/) configuration to automatically manage the Python virtual environment.
 Install direnv and run `direnv allow` to enable it initially.
 After this the environment will by automatically loaded/unloaded every time you enter/leave the project directory.

-Alternatively you can manually create a virtualenv using:

-    virtualenv venv

-Be sure to active the environment before starting development every time and see `.envrc` for other settings that are normally enabled by direnv:
+If you don't want to use Direnv be sure to source the `.envrc` file manually every time you want to work on the project:

-    . venv/bin/activate
+    . .envrc
-    export DEBUG=1

 # Known Issues